 Restrictions on imports of food of animal origin by private persons

 There are restrictions on bringing in pork or wild boar meat or products made of them, if the products are originating from countries where African swine fever (ASF) has been detected.
-In European Union, the disease occurs in Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Italy, Slovakia, and Germany, for instance.
+In European Union, the disease occurs in Sweden, Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Italy, Slovakia, Germany, Czech Republik, Greece, and Croatia, for instance.

-The situation of the disease should to be checked from local authorities or other official contacts because the disease situation may change rapidly.
+The situation of the disease may change rapidly.

 Video: what travellers need to know about African swine fever (ASF) (subtitles in English & Russian)